saffiya/golden_health/README.md

     <li>Photoshop was used to resize some images</li>
 </ul>
 <h2><u>Checkout</u></h2>
 <p>The Stripe functionality within the site is only for testing.
-Please use 4242 4242 4242 4242 as the card number</p>
+Please use 4242 4242 4242 4242 as the card number, 04/24 as the expiry date, 242 as the CVC and 42424 as the ZIP.</p>

 <h2><u>Testing</u></h2>
 <h3>Testing User Stories from User Experience (UX) Section</h3>